pascalr/hedacuisine/README.md

 https://aqueous-fortress-30634.herokuapp.com/
 http://www.responsinator.com/?url=hedacuisine.com

+TODO: Units can't be both weight and volume.
+Or maybe they can.
+Sometimes they are but maybe it's hard to consider this case.
+Simply not allow it?

 TODO: Process recipes like before.
 Add units.
 Add ingredients.
 They are heda, users can't add any.
 At least for now.
 I want to try to add all ingredients anyway.
 But I will have to do something about ingredients anyway.
 Aliases probably.
 (Lait végétal => Lait d'avoine) This is how you decide your preferences.
 (Huile végétal => Huile de canola, Huile de tournesol, ...)
 Units and ingredients belong to a language.
 Complete the french language first.
 Maybe link between languages when it makes sense between ingredients, when it is translable.